 Danteus regarded both men thoughtfully.
 “We know.
 We get it.
 We’ll leave you alone.”
-Anton declared and motioned to leave with Maximus following but Danteus stopped them both.
+Anton declared and motioned to leave with Maximus following but Danteus stopped them.

-“Did I say you had to leave me alone?” he asked them.
-His eyes trailed over both men, deep in thought.
+“Did I say you had to leave me alone?” he asked them, deep in thought.
 “I know the stories that surround your family aren’t good but so far you seem—alright.”
 Danteus’s bright smile caught them off guard.
 Then they returned his smile and glanced at each other with equally large grins.
 “What brings you guys here, anyway?
 Normally, you lot don’t wander far from your estate.”

 “And who’s this exactly?”

 “Garret Barak.”
 Maximus chimed in, causing a swift glare from Anton, who cowered beneath his brother’s scathing gaze.

 “I know who you’re talking about.
 I heard he’s a bit of a troublemaker.
 What did he do this time?”
 Danteus inquired, then glanced at the man on the ground.
 “But first, we should probably get out of here before the Peacekeepers find us.”